 6. Lifting weights may boost confidence

-Research suggests that women who strength train also gain confidence.
-There’s just something about lifting weights or completing a trap bar deadlift that makes you hold your head a little higher.
-When researchers had 14- to 18-year-olds do either aerobic training, resistance training, both, or no exercise for four weeks, only those who did the resistance training reported more self-esteem at the end of the program.
+Research suggests that women who weight train also gain confidence.
+There’s just something about lifting weights that makes you hold your head a little higher.
+When researchers had 14- to 18-year-olds do either aerobic training, resistance training, both, or no exercise for four weeks, only those who lifted weights reported more self-esteem at the end of the program.
 It seems that the act of simply feeling stronger made them also feel more confident.

 7. It may head off injuries

-Ready to experience these benefits for yourself?
+Ready to experience these benefits for yourself and jump-start your fitness goals?
 Join us for a program!
 Click here to learn more about our Walk STRONG System!

 This content is for informational purposes only and should not be taken as medical advice.
 Be sure to consult with your physician or other health care provider with questions about your fitness goals.